Compliance

 Producers are asked to familiarise themselves with the standard conditions in the Agricultural Environmentally Relevant Activity standards, even if they believe they are already meeting them.
 Keeping up to date helps producers to ensure current operations or any planned changes to operations meet the activity and record-keeping requirements under their specific agricultural environmentally relevant activity (ERA).

-Agricultural officers will meet with producers to review the requirements under the standard conditions (or permit for commercial cropping and horticulture) and assess if the producer meets these requirements.
+Agricultural Officers will meet with producers to review the requirements under the standard conditions (or permit for ERA13A commercial cropping and horticulture) and assess if the producer meets these requirements.

-- review farm practices against the conditions of the standard conditions for the commodity or the conditions of the permit
+• review farm practices against the conditions of the standard for the commodity or the conditions of the permit

 The usual steps for a compliance visit are:

-- producers will receive a letter from the Reef Compliance and Regulation team to arrange a suitable time for the visit
+• producers will receive a letter from the department to arrange a suitable time for the visit

-- during the meeting, agricultural officers may ask to inspect areas of the farm regarding erosion and sediment control measures implemented and may take photos of the measures and records
+• during the visit, Agricultural Officers may need to inspect areas of the farm to review erosion and sediment control measures or management of land condition on grazing properties and may take photos of the measures and records

-- agricultural officers will review the farm operations against the standard conditions or permit conditions, including record-keeping, fertiliser application, and on-site erosion and sediment controls
+• Agricultural Officers will review the farm operations against the standard conditions or permit conditions for the applicable commodity

-- following the visit, a letter with the outcome and identifying any areas that that do not meet the regulations will be sent to the producer
+• following the visit, a letter with the outcome and identifying any areas that that do not meet the legislated requirements will be sent to the producer

-- if any areas are identified as not meeting the regulations, at the first visit, producers will be given the chance to put in place measures to meet the regulations.
-A follow up visit will be arranged at an appropriate time in the future to assess if the necessary practice changes have been made.
+• if any areas are identified as not meeting the legislated requirements, producers will be required to put in place corrective action as soon as practicable.
+A follow up visit may be arranged at an appropriate time in the future.

 What if I don’t comply?

-There are a range of enforcement tools available from warning and direction notices, penalty infringement notice (fines) to court prosecution.
+There are a range of enforcement tools available including formal warnings, Environmental Enforcement Orders, penalty infringement notices (fines) and court prosecution.

 Maximum penalties are generally reserved for the most serious examples of non-compliance and are applied by a court of law.
 The court will determine an appropriate penalty, and this depends on the circumstances of any non-compliance.
 Penalties are not automatically imposed.